noidedmedia/Fiction-Dock/app/views/static_stuff/_stories.en.md

 General Guidelines:

 - Stories can not depict sexual activity involving minors under any circumstances.
 - Stories must be fan fiction - fiction set in an established world.
+At least one element of this world must be present at the time of publication.
 - Stories must be readable.
 They should have reasonably correct grammar, punctuation, and capitalization.
 For example, this is not acceptable: